launchdarkly/dotnet-server-sdk-consul/README.md

 [![CircleCI](https://circleci.com/gh/launchdarkly/dotnet-server-sdk-consul.svg?style=svg)](https://circleci.com/gh/launchdarkly/dotnet-server-sdk-consul)

-This library provides a Consul-backed persistence mechanism (feature store) for the [LaunchDarkly server-side .NET SDK](https://github.com/launchdarkly/dotnet-server-sdk), replacing the default in-memory feature store.
+This library provides a Consul-backed persistence mechanism (data store) for the [LaunchDarkly server-side .NET SDK](https://github.com/launchdarkly/dotnet-server-sdk), replacing the default in-memory data store.
 It uses [this open-source Consul client library](https://github.com/PlayFab/consuldotnet).

-The minimum version of the LaunchDarkly server-side .NET SDK for use with this library is 5.6.4.

-For more information, see also: [Using a persistent feature store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).
+For more information, see also: [Using a persistent data store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).

+Version 2.0.0 and above of this library works with version 6.0.0 and above of the LaunchDarkly .NET SDK.
+For earlier versions of the SDK, use the latest 1.x release of this library.

-## .NET platform compatibility
+## Supported .NET versions

-This version of the library is compatible with .NET Framework version 4.5 and above, .NET Standard 1.6, and .NET Standard 2.0.
+This version of the library is built for the following targets:

+* .NET Framework 4.5.2: runs on .NET Framework 4.5.x and above.
+* .NET Standard 2.0: runs on .NET Core 2.x and 3.x, or .NET 5, in an application; or within a library that is targeted to .NET Standard 2.x or .NET 5.

+The .NET build tools should automatically load the most appropriate build of the library for whatever platform your application or library is targeted to.

 ## Quick setup